TZstatsADS/fall2019-proj2--sec2-grp11/doc/README.md

 ### Doc folder

 The doc directory contains the report or presentation files.
 It can have subfolders.
+It also has intermediate files that do some of the analysis necessary for the app.